stevegt/grid-cli/v2/doc/370-wasm.md

 ## Plugin Architectures in Go

 Go is a popular language for building backend services due to its concurrency model and performance.
-However, Go's native plugin architecture is somewhat less flexible compared to WASM, and let's explore how WASM provides a broader and more adaptive solution.
+However, Go's native plugin architecture is somewhat less flexible compared to WASM.
+Let’s explore the plugin architectures in Go and highlight how WASM provides a broader and more adaptive solution.

-### Limitations of Go's Native Plugin Architecture
+### Go's Native Plugin Architecture

 1. **Platform-Specific**:
    - Go plugins are highly platform-dependent.
 Plugins compiled on one operating system may not work on another without recompilation, limiting cross-platform functionality.